forcedotcom/cli/releasenotes/README.md

     (plugin-org PR [#1203](https://github.com/salesforcecli/plugin-org/pull/1203), plugin-deploy-retrieve PR [#1155](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1155), oclif [multi-stage-output](https://github.com/oclif/multi-stage-output))

+* NEW: Open a local metadata file in its associated Builder in your org, such as Agent Builder, with the improved `--source-file` flag of `org open`.

+    Let's say, for example, that you completed the Trailhead [Quick Start: Build Your First Agent with Agentforce](https://trailhead.salesforce.com/content/learn/projects/quick-start-build-your-first-agent-with-agentforce).
+The Coral Cloud Agent that you built was so cool that you decided to retrieve its associated metadata to a local DX project.
+To then quickly open the agent back up in Agent Builder, simply run this CLI command:

+     ```bash
+     sf org open --source-file force-app/main/default/bots/Coral_Cloud_Agent/Coral_Cloud_Agent.bot-meta.xml --target-org <your-org>
+     ```

+     You can also use the `--source-file` flag to open local metadata in Flow Builder, Apex Classes Setup page, and more. (plugin-org PR [#1230](https://github.com/salesforcecli/plugin-org/pull/1230))

 * NEW: We now display the Lightning deploy URL, in addition to the deploy ID, when you run any of the `project deploy` commands with the `--verbose` flag.
 For example, when you run `project deploy start --verbose`, you now see a Deploy URL entry in the output:

     ```bash